ordovician/calcutron/README.md

 - `ADD Rd, Ra, Rb` - ADD registers
 - `ADDI Rd, k` - ADD Immediate
 - `SUB Rd, Ra, Rb` - SUBtract registers
-- `LSH Rd, Ra, k` - SHiFT digits left, or right if k is negative
+- `LSH Rd, Ra, k` - Left SHift digits k places.
+Can only shift 4 digits.

 ## Load and Store Operations
 The instructions combine a register `Ra` and a constant `k` to form a memory address, which we either read from or write to.
 For load and store instruction the `k` has valid range of  values from -2 to 7.